nelso0/barbotine-arbitrage-bot/README.md

 ## Usage

-You can also run it with one line like this:
+If you don't like `bash run.sh`, you can also run it with one line like this:

 ```sh
 bash main.sh <mode> <symbol-renew-time-minutes> <balance-usdt-to-use> <exchange1> <exchange2> <exchange3> {symbol}